-All Subrecipients should be reporting expenditures and requesting funds at least semi-annually throughout the period of performance.
-Semi-annual drawdowns should be occurring by March and October of each calendar year following final approval of the subaward application, except for the final cash request, which must be submitted within 20 calendar days after the end of the period of performance.
-Subrecipients not in compliance with this requirement will be required to submit all supporting documentation for subsequent cash requests.
+All Subrecipients must report expenditures and request funds at least semi-annually throughout the period of performance.
+Semi-annual drawdowns should occur by March and October of each calendar year following final approval of the subaward application, except for the final cash request, which must be submitted within 20 calendar days after the end of the period of performance.